 The Board considers that it meets sufficiently regularly to discharge its duties effectively and the table on the next page gives the attendance record for the meetings held in the reporting year.
-In addition to the formal Board and Committee meetings, the Board also holds a separate annual Strategy meeting.
+In addition to the formal Board and Committee meetings, the Board also holds a separate annual strategy meeting.
 The Portfolio Managers and key representatives of the Manager also attend these meetings.
-Regular Board meetings exclude ad hoc meetings for formal approvals.
+Regular Board meetings exclude ad hoc meetings for formal approvals or to address any key issues which may have risen.

-In addition to the formal Board and Committee meetings, the Board undertakes a two day due diligence trip to Europe every other year, although this was not possible during the pandemic.
-The Board undertook a due diligence trip to Paris in November 2023 and met with a company held in the portfolio as well as Fidelity's Country Head for France and one of the portfolio managers at Fidelity's Paris office.
+In addition to the formal Board and Committee meetings, the Board undertakes a two day due diligence trip to Europe every other year.
+The next due diligence trip is planned to take place in November 2025.
 The Directors also have meetings with Fidelity's Head of Investment Companies and attend educational days organised by the Manager.